Hayden-Miller-165/stock-r-squared-analysis/README.md

 4. Pulls FRED ticker data from FRED site
 5. Loops through data and finds total number of Nan values in each column to remove
 6. Creates % Change columns based on prior period
-7. Calculates the R-squared for each possible combination and prints the two variables with the highest R-squared value
+7. Calculates the % Change R-squared for each possible combination and prints the two variables with the highest R-squared value